MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

 ---
-description: Create a snap that estimates gas fees.
+description: Create a Snap that estimates gas fees.
 sidebar_position: 1
 ---

-# Create a snap to estimate gas fees
+# Create a Snap to estimate gas fees

-This tutorial walks you through creating a snap that estimates gas fees.
+This tutorial walks you through creating a Snap that estimates gas fees.
-The snap uses the `fetch` API to request information from the internet, and displays custom information in an alert dialog.
+The Snap uses the `fetch` API to request information from the internet, and displays custom information in an alert dialog.

 ## Prerequisites